sheenamt/msings/README.rst

 Files specific for analysis of TCGA exome data are provided in the doc/ directory of this package.
 To run mSINGS analysis use custom assays or custom targets, users are required to provide 3 custom files:
  * msi_baseline
  * msi_bed
- * msi_intervals

 NOTE: loci PRESENT in the bed file that are ABSENT in the baseline file (created in step 8 below) will not be scored!

 The following instructions will allow users to set up analysis for their custom targets, to generate a custom baseline for those targets, and to run subsequent analysis.
 Recommendations for design of custom assays and custom targets are provided in the Recommendations_for_custom_assays.txt file packaged with the repository.

-1. If you installed the virtualenv to a different location than the default scripts, you MUST edit the following bash scripts to point to your specific virtual environment and VarScan jar file
+1. If you installed the virtualenv to a different location than the default scripts, you MUST edit the following bash scripts to point to your specific virtual environment

 scripts/create_intervals.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate
->>> VARSCAN=/path/to/your/msings-virtual-environment/bin/VarScan.v2.3.7.jar

 scripts/create_baseline.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate
->>> VARSCAN=/path/to/your/msings-virtual-environment/bin/VarScan.v2.3.7.jar

 scripts/run_msings.sh:
 >>> source /path/to/your/msings-virtual-environment/bin/activate
->>> VARSCAN=/path/to/your/msings-virtual-environment/bin/VarScan.v2.3.7.jar

-2. Run the create_intervals.sh bash script to create the msi_intervals file for your custom assay.
-This will create an msi_intervals file in the same directory as the bed file specified

->>> scripts/create_intervals.sh PATH/TO/BEDFILE

-3. If necessary, bwa format and create a bwa index for your reference genome:
+2. If necessary, bwa format and create a bwa index for your reference genome:

 >>>  bwa index -a bwtsw ref_fasta

-4. OPTIONAL: Now that we have CUSTOM_MSI_BED and CUSTOM_MSI_INTERVALS, you can update the create_baseline.sh script to point to these
+3. OPTIONAL: Now that we have CUSTOM_MSI_BED and CUSTOM_MSI_INTERVALS, you can update the create_baseline.sh script to point to these

->>> INTERVALS_FILE=/path/to/CUSTOM_MSI_INTERVALS;
 >>> BEDFILE=/path/to/CUSTOM_MSI_BED;
 >>> REF_GENOME=/path/to/REF_GENOME;